 The objective of this course is to study the masterpiece of the Spanish literary work: Don Quijote.
 Cervantes’ novel is considered to be the first modern novel and its influence in later literary productions is still present in the creative process for most authors.
 The course analyzes the structural, thematic, and stylistic characteristics of the novel, as well as presents the study of the novel as a cultural product, so as to present an in-depth study of Cervantes's world.

-Women and Literature
+Women and Spanish Literature (19th-20th centuries)

 (in Spanish—spring only)